L.A. Firefighters’ Toxic Tango: The Unsung Dance with Mercury and Lead

 Forecasting Risk and Opportunity

-• AI mapping of burn areas with chemical analysis overlays: 65% rollout possible within a decade.
+• AI mapping of burn areas with chemical analysis overlays: 65% rollout potential within a decade.

 • Federally mandated biomonitoring for urban departments: 40% chance unless litigation pushes it faster.